Concussion Attorneys in the Tri-State Area

 Treating a Concussion and How it Affects Your Claim

 The most important stage of treating your concussion is successfully diagnosing your condition.
 Your doctor may want to conduct several tests to evaluate your cognitive skills, such as memory and concentration.
 There are also imaging tests that could determine the severity of your injury.
 An overnight observation may also be imperative, be it at home or in a hospital.

 Once you have been diagnosed, resting is the most common way to treat your concussion.
 This means avoiding any activities that make your symptoms worse, which can range from avoiding physical activity, reading, or looking at your cell phone.
 Seeing as how this does not accrue any monetary amount of damages, the insurance company will sometimes discount the effects this concussion has had on your life.

 Your physician may also recommend that you have light or shortened school/work days.
 This is where some monetary damages could accrue so long as you are able to prove that you have had to miss work or your work production has slowed and it has affected your income.
 If it is able to be proven, we could include these damages in the demand package that we put together to send to the adjuster.

 Along with the demand package, our team works together to make a demand letter to send to the insurance company that lays out the circumstances of your injuries so that the insurance adjuster can better understand.
 We’ve found that this one letter can make all the difference when it comes to the adjuster evaluating your claim.Get in touch with our firm at (888) 723-4650 today to discuss your legal options.
 We provide cost-free initial consultations for all new and potential clients.
-We have offices located in Huntington, Kentucky, and Ohio.
+We have offices located in West Virginia, Kentucky, and Ohio.